personads/jtw/README.md

 ---

-Christina, David and Max wish you succesful autonomous racing!
+Christina, David and Max wish you successful autonomous racing!